0382/CGcoefficient.jl/docs/src/api.md

 ## float version functions

-Float version functions is always used for numeric calculation, so the parameters of all these functions (except `reserve_fbinomial`) are double of the exact angular momentum quantum number.
+Float version functions is always used for numeric calculation, so the parameters of all these functions (except `wigner_init_float`) are double of the exact angular momentum quantum number.
 ```@docs
 fbinomial
 unsafe_fbinomial